OneWeekCodeCamp/curriculum/README.md

 ## Wedensday

 **jQuery**
 This lecture will teach you how to use jQuery to easily work with DOM.
-We'll go through stuff like getting input from the user, updating the DOM based on the user's input,
+We'll go through stuff like getting input from the user, updating the DOM based on the user's input, and other jQuery magic.

 **Ajax**
 Learn how to us Ajax to query web API's for data, how to work with a JSON object and finally use the data on your own website.